 Factsheet: Substitute Decision-Making

-As a person ages, they sometimes lose their ability to make decisions about health care.
-When this happens, health care decisions will need to be made by someone else.
+As a person ages, they may lose their ability to make decisions about health care or medical treatment.
+When this happens, these decisions will need to be made by someone else.
 That person is commonly referred to as a substitute decision-maker.
-This factsheet explains the key legal principles on substitute decision-making.
+This factsheet explains the law on substitute decision-making.

 Clarifying the law

 - How a substitute decision-maker is appointed

 - What decisions a substitute decision-maker can make

 - When a substitute decision-maker’s decision must be followed

 What is the role of a substitute decision-maker?